An APA accredited conventional doctoral program delivered in an unconventional way

 - Interact with and learn from our expert faculty located all across the country

-- Attend monthly cluster meetings in your geographic area
+- Attend monthly professional development seminar in your geographic area

 - Engage with alumni, faculty, and other students at sessions

 The program only considers applicants who reside in the contiguous United States and Canada.
 The program is not available to those residing internationally (except Canada).
-Applicants from Alaska and Hawaii may be considered pending confirmation of their ability and resources to attend local cluster meetings in contiguous U.S. on a regular basis, access to acceptable practicum training sites, and ability to relocate for internship.
+Applicants from Alaska and Hawaii may be considered pending confirmation of their ability and resources to attend local professional development seminars in contiguous U.S. on a regular basis, access to acceptable practicum training sites, and ability to relocate for internship.
 (Contact firstname.lastname@example.org to be put in touch with the Program Director for consideration prior to applying.)

-Due to state licensing requirements, graduates of the program are not eligible for licensure in Oklahoma, Georgia, or Kansas.
+Due to state licensing requirements, graduates of the program are not eligible for licensure in Oklahoma.